 Finally, after 4 hours of climbing, we made it to the summit!
 We couldn’t see a thing and the wind was even stronger.
 We had to fight our way through it as we walked around the summit, reading signs and visiting all the buildings (in addition to the museum and visitor center, there are weather stations up there).

 No matter what route you take to the top, the summit will be busy.
 There’s a road and also a cog railway to the top of Mount Washington.
 We arrived all windblown, soggy, and bundled up in multiple layers of clothing, and found ourselves surrounded by people looking perfectly made up.
 That was a little annoying.

 Those who drive to the top receive a bumper sticker that reads, “This car climbed Mount Washington.”
-Personally, I’ve never been impressed by it, because pretty much any car could climb Mount Washington.
+Personally, I’ve never been impressed by it, because pretty much any car could climb Mount Washington (with the possible exception of my old car, which was an absolute piece of crap by the end).
 I really wanted to buy one that says, “The driver of this car climbed Mount Washington,” but it doesn’t seem to exist.

 Anyway, we retreated into the warmth of the Mount Washington State Park visitor center to eat our lunch, and took advantage of the café to buy some hot tea.
 There’s a post office too, so we mailed my sister a plain greyish-white post card captioned “Mount Washington in the Clouds.”

 Sadly, it was a fairly accurate depiction of our view.

 We spent about an hour and a half on the summit before heading down, knowing that afternoon thunderstorms were a real possibility.
 Thankfully the thunder held off, so we didn’t get struck by lightning.
 We did, however, get sleeted on.
 And rained on.
 So that was fun.